uva-responsibleai/fall-24/fairness/feb-21.md

     </li>
 </ol>

+Discrimination and proving the existance of discrimination have always been a difficult legal problem throughout American history.
+From the Civil Rights Movements, to Women's Rights, to LGBTQ rights, and now to complicated issues that are plaguing datasets in Machine Learning, counteracting these biases and unfairness through law has always been and remains to be an extremely important pursuit.
+This blog will review the History of such laws including Anti-discrimination and copyright, explain what methods have been taken to counteract these issues, key examples of biases and unfairness, and finally a critical analysis of where and how society should progress from here.

 ## Motivations

+### History of Anti-Discrimination and Copyright Laws

+Anti-discrimination

+<video src="https://www.youtube.com/watch?v=EpXNXyfFS8U" controls="controls" muted="muted" playsinline="playsinline"></video>

 <!-- Background information -->
 “How to link to other materials: Law affects who can develop AI system and how to develop, including computer fraud and abuse act(CFAA) and trade secret, But the law that has the most influence: copyright law”

 ### Traditional Copyright Law

-##### Definition of copy
+#### Definition of copy

-To discuss if AI training data is in the conflict of the interest of the copyrighted work owners, “copy” should be defined first, according to Copyright Act, “copies” are “material objects ... in which a work is fixed by any method now known or later developed, and from which the work can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device”.
+To discuss if AI training data is in the conflict of the interest of the copyrighted work owners, “copy” should be defined first, according to Copyright Act, “copies” are “material objects [...] in which a work is fixed by any method now known or later developed, and from which the work can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device”.
 Training data however, is usually stored in the RAM, which makes them volatile and “fleeting”.
 So there is still no agreement of if training data is a “copy”.
 If it is not a “copy” to start with then there is no infringing.

 # Methods